 - Can’t be wiped down with a wet sponge, paint will come off with any type of cleaner

-Matte or Flat paint finishes are typically used for ceiling.
-Some high end brands have better quality paint where you can buy a Matte finish and it acts more like an eggshell finish.
+Matte or Flat finishes are typically used for ceiling paint.
+Some high end brands have better quality paint where you can buy a matte finish and it acts more like an eggshell finish.
 This paint finish has more pigmentation than any other finish.
 It’s completely non-reflective, meaning the light absorbs right into it.

 A flat or matte finish will be your cheapest quality of paint with a powder like finish.

-Eggshell Paint Finish-Best Paint Finish for Board and Batten
+Eggshell Finishes: Best Paint Finish for Board and Batten

 - Rich look, low gloss